Welcome to Phenix City, Alabama

 FLSA Status: Non-Exempt

-Code: SM-05
+Code: SM5-1

-Reports to: Streets and Drainage Supervisor
+Reports to: Streets & Drainage Supervisor

 Job Summary